h19920918/emr/README.md

 [TriviaQA]
 Download TriviaQA dataset from http://nlp.cs.washington.edu/triviaqa

-To pre-process, type 'python prepro.py'
+To pre-process, run 'python prepro.py'
-Run the model, 'python main-a3c --task=#NAME --model=#NANE --rl-method=#NAME'
+'python main-a3c --task=#NAME --model=#NANE --rl-method=#NAME'

 You can see other configuration in 'main-a3c.py'.